awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-config.md

 ## Configuration file rules<a name="rules"></a>

-The configuration file is in the [TOML file format](https://toml.io/en/)\.
 The AWS SAM CLI applies the following rules to configuration files:

 ### File name and location<a name="rules-name-location"></a>
 + The default configuration file is named `samconfig.toml` and is located in your project's root directory\.